Frequently Asked Questions After Surgery

 When should my dog have the first bowel movement after surgery?

-- Many dogs will not have a bowel movement for the first 4 to 5 days after surgery
+Many dogs will not have a bowel movement for the first 4 to 5 days after surgery.
+This may be due to the fact that:

-- The dog has been fasted prior to surgery
+- Your dog has been fasted prior to surgery

 - Pain medication that contain narcotics (such as morphine, fentanyl patches, and tramadol) can be constipating

-- If a pet does not have a bowel movement on the 5th day of being home, a stool softener such as can be fed such as liquid paraffin or lactulose can be used.
+If a pet does not have a bowel movement on the 5th day of being home, a stool softener such as liquid paraffin or lactulose can be fed.

 My pet had surgery and will not eat.
 What can be done?